hollyyfc/project-1-r_mageddon/README.md

 ## Introduction

-Our `youtube` dataset contains a list of ads from the 10 brands that had the most advertisements in Super Bowls from 2000 to 2020, according to data from superbowl-ads.com, with matching videos found on YouTube.
+The Super Bowl has top television ratings in the US, and its commercials are widely watched by US audiences.
+Thanks to the “like”, “dislike”, and “comment” features of Youtube, we are able to examine the interaction between the audience and the TV ads that were posted on Youtube.
+This motivated our team to explore the trends in how the content and audience preferences of Super Bowl ads change over the years, as well as how their content and description differ during the election and non-election years.

-These brands included Toyota, Bud Light, Kia, Coca-Cola, Hynudai, Budweiser, Pepsi, NFL, Doritos, and E-trade.
-It was then analyzed by the staff of FiveThirtyEight, an American website that focuses on opinion poll analysis, politics, economics, and sports blogging, to come up with seven defining characteristics of a Super Bowl ad: `funny`, `danger`, `use_sex`, `show_product_quickly`, `celebrity`, `patriotic`, `animals`, which are represented as boolean variables.
-Furthermore, we are also given the `view_count`, `like_count`, `dislike_count`,`favorite_count`, `comment_count`, `description`, and `title` for each ad.
+Our `youtube` dataset was analyzed by FiveThirtyEight, a website that focuses on opinion poll analysis, politics, economics, and sports blogging.
+The dataset contains a list of ads with matching videos found on YouTube from the 10 brands that had the most advertisements in Super Bowls from 2000 to 2020, according to superbowl-ads.com.
+The 10 brands are Toyota, Bud Light, Hynudai, Coca-Cola, Kia, Budweiser, NFL, Pepsi, Doritos, and E-Trade.
+We mainly focus on 7 defining characteristics of each Super Bowl ad: `funny`, `danger`, `use_sex`, `show_product_quickly`, `celebrity`, `patriotic`, `animals`, which are represented as boolean variables.
+We will also use metrics like `view_count`, `like_count`, `dislike_count`, `favorite_count`, `comment_count`, `description`, and `title` of each ad to drive our analysis.

 ## Question 1：What is the trend of the ads’ content and audience preferences over the years?